Christy Darlington: Sex offense

 After a three-year legal battle over a charge of sexual assault stemming from a 2006 encounter with a 16-year-old girl, Darlington accepted a plea bargain in 2009 for five years deferred adjudication probation as well as mandatory counseling.
-He was also required to register as a sex offender.
-Texas state law prohibited Darlington from presenting mitigating evidence that the female had misrepresented her age to him in court as a defense.
+She was also required to register as a sex offender.
+Texas state law prohibited Darlington from presenting mitigating evidence that the female had misrepresented her age to her in court as a defense.
 Darlington appealed the case on that basis, but the appeal was denied.
 Darlington completed probation and counseling in November 2014.
 In 2016 the state of Texas approved application for Darlington to be removed from the sex offender registry, but the judge would not sign off on the removal unless the Dallas district attorney's office also signed off on the removal.
 The DA office refused.